The Memory Keeper's Daughter: 1970

 Six years later, the distance between the Henrys has increased.
 David is now an aspiring photographer with his own darkroom, where he keeps Phoebe's pictures and Caroline's letters locked away.
 He immerses himself in his work and basically leaves the family, only coming back into their lives to complain about Paul.
 Norah drinks secretly and becomes overprotective of Paul.

 In Pittsburgh, Phoebe is growing up a healthy child despite David's negative predictions at her birth about her mental disabilities.
-Caroline and the Upside Down Society, a group of other parents of Down syndrome children, petition the school system to mainstream their children in public school.
+Caroline and the Upside Down Society, a group of other parents of children with Down syndrome, petition the school system to mainstream their children in public school.

 Al still visits Caroline and has proposed to her twice.
 She continues to decline, although out of doubts for his fatherly love for Phoebe rather than his romantic intentions toward her.
 Phoebe is stung by a bee while at play and has a serious allergic reaction.
 Al helps Caroline take her to the hospital and steps in when a nurse's comment about Phoebe's condition outrages Caroline.
 Caroline realizes his genuine love for her and fatherly intentions for Phoebe.
 She tells Al she wants to marry him.